 This species is fairly abundant where it is found.
 If there are limited nectar sources in the area this species may be missed, as it will be found only in the moister areas where fewer people are likely to look.

-Recent Mulberry Wing Sightings
+Late Mulberry Wing Sightings